 The National Institute of Painting and Decorating has created best practice written and e-learning resources for trainers/assessors and employers in the painting industry.
 These resources are being developed in consultation with industry and are supported by many leading RTOs.
 The resources are subject to moderation and validation by fully qualified trainers and assessors in the painting industry.
 We have made some samples available here.

-The National Painting and Decorating Institute has also created the world's first on-line Learning Management System (LMS) for the painting industry.
+The National Painting and Decorating Institute has also created the world's first on-line training system for the painting industry.
 This system allows RTOs, TAFEs, technical colleges, manufacturers, or organisations anywhere in the world to offer high quality training to their students, applicators, or members.

 The system can be customised and branded to your organisation and needs. it has over 300 high quality multi-media video lessons on every aspect of the trade, and over 1200 resources including industry standards, documentation and technical manuals.
 The system was created by award-winning professional trainers in the industry, and is supported by leading manufacturers, including Taubmans PPG, Sherwin Williams Wattyl, Spraychief, and Rokset.